MrMusic25/linux-pref/README.md

 #### win2UnixPath()
 Created for my other script, [m3uToUSB.sh] (https://github.com/mrmusic25/bash-projects), to convert Windows directories to Unix-friendly ones.
 See documentation.

+#### checkout()
+Used in parallel processing; checkout a function for use, using a lock variable.
+See documentation for more info.

 #### Other jobs
 There is now a small function that runs each time commonFunctions.sh is sourced - `if $1 is -v|--verbose`, it will enable debugging and shift arguments for use.